Htrtkm/Hi-Cluster/README.md

 ```

 ## step2 (merge_contactfiles.py)
-this script integrates two contact files and generate a gml file which is information of proximity among scaffold with the style of network.
+this script integrates two contact files and generate a gml file which is information of proximity among scaffolds with the style of network.